-Parent Notification

-Emergency School Closing/ Early Dismissal, etc.
+Notification of Emergency Closings/ Early Dismissal, etc.

 There may be occasions when severe weather, dangerous road conditions, or other emergencies make it necessary to close school during the school day.
-If this occurs, parents will be notified via our school IRIS Instant Alert System.
-For this reason, information provided by parents on the SCHOOL EMERGENCY CARDS and on the IRIS Instant Alert System must be accurate and up to date.
-Parents are asked to provide the name of the person(s) and phone numbers who will be responsible for the student when he/she arrives home.
+If this occurs, parents/guardians will be notified via our school IRIS Instant Alert System.
+For this reason, information provided by parents on the School

+Emergency Cards and on the IRIS Instant Alert System must be accurate and up to date.
+Parents/Guardians are asked to provide the name of the person(s) and phone numbers who will be responsible for the student when he/she arrives home.
 Students will only be released to the person(s) indicated on the emergency card.
 Each family is responsible for keeping its IRIS Instant Alert Information current.